dbt-labs/docs.getdbt.com/website/docs/guides/qs-cloud-cli.md

 ## Conclusion

 You've successfully installed dbt Cloud CLI and dbt Power User!
-Now you can get the benefits of local development AND dbt Cloud working together.
+Now you can get the benefits of local development _and_ dbt Cloud working together.

 Be on the look out for the following enhancements to dbt Cloud CLI:
 - Deeper integration with dbt Explorer for visual interaction